AERPAW-Platform-Control/portal/README.md

 ### Docker containers

-The `docker-compose.yml` file at the top level of the repository is meant for development use.
+The `docker-compose.yml` file at the top level of the repository is meant for **development** use.
 Other compose definitions can be found in the `compose` directory.
+The development compose file will not start the main Django application as it's meant to be run directly from the host for development.

 ```
 docker-compose pull
-docker-compuse up -d
+docker-compose up -d
 ```

 Verify that the containers are running as expected.
 You should observe two running containers.